Reference databases including encyclopedias, dictionaries, and statistical information

 Book Collection: Nonfiction is a research database for school and public libraries.
 It contains informative abstracts and searchable full text for more than 4,100 popular nonfiction books.
 It includes full text entries on core subject areas, as well as information on careers, health, sports, adventure, technology, life skills and more.

-Coverage spans from 1908 to the present.
 Book Review Digest Plus indexes reviews of current fiction and non-fiction and provides review excerpts and over 100,000 full text reviews.
-Combined with BRD Retro, it provides excerpts and citations from reviews of adult and juvenile fiction and non-fiction reaching back to 1908.
+Combined with BRD Retro, it provides excerpts from and citations to reviews of adult and juvenile fiction and non-fiction reaching back to 1908.

 Britannica Online is a comprehensive research tool that offers accurate and up to date topical business information and company and industry intelligence on thousands of global companies.
 The database covers business, telecommunications, computers, technology, systems, law and more.